RedisLabs/redislabs-docs/content/rs/monitoring-metrics/prometheus-integration.md

 1. Create a directory called 'prometheus' on your local machine:

-    - Within that folder, create a file called 'prometheus.yml'
+    - Within that directory, create a file called `prometheus.yml`.
     - Copy and paste the following contents into the yml file, replacing `<cluster_name>` with your redis cluster FQDN:

     {{< note >}}